 Scholarship support is more critical than ever.
-Today, more than 97% of Rider’s talented and deserving students receive some level of financial aid from the University.
+Today, 99% of Rider’s talented and deserving students receive some level of financial aid from the University.
 These scholarships aid in attracting the best and brightest students and help make a Rider education affordable for all students, regardless of their financial status.
 Rider is grateful to the many individual donors, corporations, foundations, and organizations that provide essential support for this critical area of need on both the Lawrenceville and Princeton campuses.
 Below are the ways to provide scholarship support to Rider’s students.

 The Rider Scholarship Fund